Word association. Carbs. First thing that comes to mind. What is it? (Don’t worry, this is a safe place.)

 The average American diet is almost 50% carbs?6 So we eat an awful lot of carbs.
 And we’re an awful lot of fat.
 Coincidence?

 Ask the Kitavans.
 They’re a Melanesian people whose diet was 69% carbs7—mainly from tubers and fruit—when they were studied in the ’90s (an excellent decade).
 Wait for it…the Kitavans were extremely skinny.
 The average middle-aged Kitavan man and woman had BMIs of 20 of 18, respectively.8

 Were the Kitavans skinny-fat?
 Did their feathery weights belie some sort of carb-fueled health problems?
 The evidence suggests a hard no. In Kitava, heart disease and stroke, for example, were virtually nonexistent.9

 You really can’t explain the Kitavans away.
 They ate all the food they wanted.
 According to the lead scientist studying them, “lack of food is an unknown concept.”10

 Nor were they very active.
 They weren’t sedentary, but their average daily calorie expenditure (for you sticklers) was ~1.7x their basal metabolic rate—which is only “moderately active.”11 There are plenty of obese people more active than this.

 So the Kitavans ate tons of carbs every day, weren’t terribly active, and were thin as rails.

 And before you can say “genes,” there were two cases of abdominal obesity in Kitava (just two).
-Both bulging guts belonged to Kitavan men who were actually living abroad in urban settings at the time of the study (eating “modernly”), and were only back in Kitava on a visit.12
+Both bulging guts belonged to Kitavan men who were actually living in other places at the time of the study (eating a “modern” diet), and were only back in Kitava on a visit.12

 This suggests it’s the traditional Kitavan diet—not genes—that’s the secret sauce.